 Little holes peeked through their barrier as more purple arrows came through.
 They could not remain concealed within a shadow wall indefinitely.
 They had to act.
-His father's caution would kill them all.
+His father's caution had the potential to result in the loss of everything.
 "While you hold the bridge, I'll assault them!
 Who's with me?!"
 Naturally, he had the power to overcome the ambush.
 He was Inias Nightfang, the next in line to rule over Nightfang Hallow.
-He would show his dad the hero he was and earn the recognition he'd deserved.
+He would show his dad what a hero he was and earn the recognition he'd deserved.